techcorrectco/homebrew-tap/README.md

 # Traceable

+As your project increases in scope so does the complexity of your Product Requirements Document (PRD).
-Traceable is a command line utility for organizing the requirements of a Product Requirements Document (PRD).
+Traceable is a command line utility for organizing your project's requirements and creating your PRD.

 ## Installation